Faithlife/FaithlifeTracing/index.md

 Install the `Faithlife.Tracing.Http` package.
 Trace HTTP requests by inserting a new `HttpMessageHandler` into the stack.

 ```
-ITraceProvider traceProvider = // get the ITraceProvider for the current request
+ITraceSpanProvider traceSpanProvider = // get the ITraceSpanProvider for the current request
-var tracingMessageHandler = HttpTracingUtility.CreateHttpMessageHandler(traceProvider, new HttpClientHandler());
+var tracingMessageHandler = HttpTracingUtility.CreateHttpMessageHandler(traceSpanProvider, new HttpClientHandler());
 var httpClient = new HttpClient(tracingMessageHandler);
 // use httpClient
 ```